srcagency/http-body-parse/README.md

 # http-body-parse

-Parse and cache the body of a http request (supports json, form data and nested form data)
+Parse and cache the body of an http request (supports json, form data and nested form data)

 Credits to the team of [formidable](https://github.com/felixge/node-formidable)